Salsify solutions offer unique functions to help brands, retailers, and distributors drive results.

 Our Customer Success teams work with companies to help prepare their products to deliver the required attributes, meet validation requirements as well as set up the retailers that will receive the published data.
 Attribute identification will involve defining a list of attributes needed by you and your trading partner and are usually based on a mix of industry-specific and retailer-specific readiness reports as well as your specific retailers' needs.

 Once the products are ready, companies are able to publish validated product details through Salsify to reach 1WS.
 Once reached, the information is sent to the data pool and to retailers through the global registry.

-Major retailers such as Kroger, Lowes, and Amazon - just to name a few.
-This adoption of GDSN allows companies, consumers, and retailers to benefit from automated content delivery and its rewards.
+Major retailers such as Kroger, Lowes, and Amazon — just to name a few.
+This adoption allows companies, consumers, and retailers to benefit from automated content delivery and its rewards.
 It allows for efficient digital optimization, thereby lowering times for new experiences to get online and attract consumers.

-For example, Amazon's integration with GDSN allows brands to publish almost all Amazon attributes via GDSN for refreshing existing ASINs.
+For example, Amazon's integration allows brands to publish almost all Amazon attributes via GDSN for refreshing existing ASINs.
 This allows a far wider reach in terms of audience, without tying up a large number of resources.
 Ultimately, this form of automated content delivery allows brands to build an airtight digital optimization process and allows new, testable experiences to get online a lot faster.

 The automation and testable experience work hand-in-hand.
 Use these both as learning tools to understand how your resources are being used, what content is working (especially for Amazon, where it might differ than other retailers), and where the consumer experience can be improved.
-Use that time to really delve deep into your brand and how content can transform the GDSN experience if leveraged correctly.
+Use that time to really delve deep into your brand and how content can transform the experience if leveraged correctly.

 Successful GDSN processes require a deep understanding how product content richness can improve sales.
 While some companies choose to assign everything to IT, or Supply Chain that might not always be the most prudent decision.